bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 1. request

-    a string "block.nonce" to represent the type of request
+    a string `block.nonce` to represent the type of request

 2. job